-- Place your hands in reversed prayer position behind your back.
+- Ground through your feet, engage your legs and place your hands in reverse prayer behind your back.

-- To come out actively push through the back heel engage the core and pull the tailbone down as you come up with a straight back.
+- To come out actively push through the back heel, engage the core and come up with a straight spine.

-- Instead of bringing the palms together behind the back in reversed prayer postion you can hold your elbows behind your back or have your hands on your hips.
+- Instead of bringing the hands in reversed prayer position, try holding onto your elbows with opposite hands, or placing your hands on your hips.

 - Stretches the legs, hips, spine, shoulders and wrists.

 - Strengthens the legs and core.

 - Avoid folding lower than you can with a straight spine.

 - To protect your knees and hamstrings do not lock the joint.

 - If you have back or shoulder injuries, adjust your hand position and the depth of the pose.

 - Try keeping your arms outstretched alongside the ears to increase the challenge.

 - Try the pose with the back heel lifted.